Outstanding Contribution to the Sector, Mental Health Awards 2024

 — Dr Sue Gardiner

-Dr Dennis Trent added: “A project with wide applicability and direct impact on the population, this is user focussed and has achieved good agency involvement”.
-Helena Taylor-Knox said: “I was privileged also to see your entry and felt inspired and impressed by your work.
-For entering the award and your contribution to the arena of Psychology in the West Midlands and beyond, I thank you”.
+“I was privileged also to see your entry and felt inspired and impressed by your work.
+For entering the award and your contribution to the arena of Psychology in the West Midlands and beyond, I thank you”

 In third place was Jennifer Heathcote-Osborne for supporting families where there is parental separation and custody disputes (www.maypole.org.uk).

-On December the 19th 2008, the Meriden Family Programme was delighted to be awarded 3rd place in the Birmingham & Solihull Mental Health Foundation Trusts (BSMHFT) “Board Challenge” for their Black and Minority Ethnic Caring for Carers Programme.
+On December 19th, 2008, the Birmingham & Solihull Mental Health Foundation Trust (BSMHFT) awarded the Meriden Family Programme 3rd place in its “Board Challenge” for the Black and Minority Ethnic Caring for Carers Programme.

 The aim of BSMHFTs challenge is to celebrate and learn from innovative ways of improving services within the Trust.
-In 2008 the challenges focussed on 5 of the Trust’s 10 strategic goals which aim to help shape mental health services across Birmingham and Solihull.
-The 10 strategic goals look at every aspect of the Trust and how each aspect contributes to the service user experience.
+In 2008, it focused on five of the Trust’s ten strategic goals.
+These help shape mental health services across Birmingham and Solihull.
+These goals cover every aspect of the Trust and how each contributes to the service user experience.

 The Meriden Programme submitted their BME Caring for Carers programme under Category 1 which seeks to “Eliminate stigma; Remove barriers and create opportunities for new development.”